aws-samples/genai-llm-cpu-sagemaker/README.md

 If you don't have an existing environment to run Juputer notebooks, the easiest way to run the notebook would be to create new Sagemaker [notebook instance](https://docs.aws.amazon.com/sagemaker/latest/dg/howitworks-create-ws.html) using default settings and letting Sagemaker to create the necessary IAM role with enough permissions to interact with provisioned LLM endpoint.

-### Credits

-Built based on Sean Bradley's project that was modified to work with SageMaker endpoints.

 ## Security